 Beach Access: Small and located at the foot of East West road, steps from the Inn.
 There is a rough water warning here, so use your judgement before swimming.
 This is a great place to enter the beach for a good long walk heading south.

 Sunset Beach: Small beach, great for sunsets! (currently closed due to high water)

 SWIMMING IS NOT recommended at Fish point or Lighthouse Point.
 Both beachs are lovely hikes.

 NOTE: For most complete maps and up to date tourism information we recommend downloading the Pelee Island App from the App store or on Google Play.

-BEST ALL AROUND TOUR Co.: Explore Pelee: Local tour guides will show you all the secret magical spots of the island and give historical accounts of life in Canada’s most southern community.
+Van TOURS Co.: Explore Pelee: Local tour guides will show you the island and give historical accounts of life in Canada’s most southern community.
 Explore Pelee Island’s charm with Explore Pelee.

 BEST FISHING TOUR: Chante Charters: Fish with Captains John and Jared.
 With more than 50 years of experience fishing world class walleye and jumbo yellow perch, they can ensure a successful trip in the Western Lake Erie Basin.